Question: Which would you rather have — more organic traffic or better rankings?

 Out of the 142 out-going links analyzed by the dead link checker tool, 8 of them are dead.
 Those are the links that return any of these error messages: 404 not found, 400 bad request, -1 not found, etc.

 Next, prepare your content.
 Remember that since you’re concerned about small business, your content needs to be relevant to that topic.
 Otherwise, it might be difficult to convince the blog editor or administrator to swap out the dead link for your page.
+Search term research helps here to ensure it is relevant in today’s search engine realm.

 iv).
 Step four: Send a personalized outreach email.
 I’ve received several outreach emails that are obviously form letters.
 Sometimes, the exact same email I receive went out to 10 or more other bloggers.